-Section 4.2.
-Anti-Harassment/Discrimination Policy
+Section 4.2 Anti-Harassment/Discrimination Policy

 The District is committed to providing a work environment free from harassment and discrimination as defined by this policy.
-District policy prohibits discrimination, sexual harassment and harassment because of race, color, national origin, ancestry, religion, physical disability, mental disability, medical condition, marital status, domestic partner status, sex (including pregnancy, childbirth and related medical conditions), gender (including gender identity), age (over 40), sexual orientation, political affiliation, veteran's status, or any other characteristic protected by federal and state law.
+District policy prohibits discrimination, sexual harassment and harassment because of race, color, national origin, ancestry, religion, religious creed (including religious dress and grooming), citizenship, physical disability, mental disability, medical condition or information (including genetic information), marital status, domestic partner status, sex (including pregnancy, childbirth and related medical conditions), gender (including gender identity, transgender identity or transitioning), gender expression, sexual stereotyping, age (over 40), sexual orientation, political affiliation, military caregiver status, military status, family care or medical leave status, veteran's status, or any other characteristic protected by federal and state law.
 All such harassment and discrimination is prohibited.
 Persons protected from harassment and discrimination under this policy includes job applicants, employees and independent contractors.
 Applicants, employees or independent contractors are protected from harassment that is perpetrated by District officials, managers, supervisors, employees, and by non-employees when the harassment occurs in the course of District work.
 Employees or contractors who violate this policy will be subject to disciplinary action, up to and including termination.